Kaf1018Zhang/Power_Outages_Analysis/README.md

 In the project, our dataset is about significant power outages experienced by various states across the continental U.S. In addition to details about these major outages, it provides information on the geographical locations of the outages, regional climate data, land-use features, electricity consumption trends, and the economic profiles of the affected states.
 The data is included in a single excel file containing 55 variables.

+The dataset is critically important for future prediction to avoid/work with the power outage.
+By looking closely at the dataset, we could identify and analyze the historical trends.
+We can alos find patterns of the major outages accoding to the risk predictors implied by the data.
+Therefore, the dataset is useful.

 The dataset is from https://engineering.purdue.edu/LASCI/research-data/outages.
 The definition reference of the data is from https://www.sciencedirect.com/science/article/pii/S2352340918307182.

 ---